nestybox/sysbox-ee/docs/design.md

 sysbox-runc is a container runtime, the program that does the low level kernel setup for execution of system containers.
-It's the "frontend" of sysboxd: higher layers (e.g., Docker) invoke sysbox-runc to launch system containers.
+It's the "frontend" of sysbox: higher layers (e.g., Docker & containerd) invoke sysbox-runc to launch system containers.

 sysbox-fs is a file-system-in-user-space (FUSE) daemon that emulates portions of the system container's filesystem, in particular portions